digiaonline/lumen-contentful/README.md

 [![Build Status](https://travis-ci.org/digiaonline/lumen-contentful.svg?branch=master)](https://travis-ci.org/digiaonline/lumen-contentful)

 This is a basic Lumen service provider for the Contentful PHP SDK.
+Version 1.x of this library is compatible with version 2.x of the SDK, while version 2.x of this library is compatible with version 3.x of the SDK.

 ## Requirements